quinnlue/LLM/README.md

 ## Model Architecture & Training Details

-This GPT-1 model is a decoder-only transformer trained from scratch on a single NVIDIA A40 GPU (48GB VRAM).
+This autoregressive language model is a decoder-only transformer trained from scratch on a single NVIDIA A40 GPU (48GB VRAM).
 The model was trained in two stages: pretraining on OpenWebText followed by instruction fine-tuning on OpenAssistant OASST2.

 ### Model Architecture